dmorse/pscfpp/README.md

      information about how to invoke the setup script on a Mac.

-   - To compile and install only CPU-based programs in the package (excluding GPU-accelerated programs), enter "make all-cpu"
+   - To compile and install only CPU-based programs in the package (excluding GPU-accelerated programs), enter "make all-cpu" from the pscfpp/ root directory.

-   - To compile all programs, including the GPU-accelerated programs, on a machine that has a CUDA development environment installed, instead enter "make all".
+   - To instead compile all programs, including the GPU-accelerated programs, on a machine that has a CUDA development environment installed, instead enter "make all" from the root directory.

 The "make all-cpu" and "make all" commands install all executable program files in the pscfpp/bin directory.